Phil997/pydantic-sqlite/README.md

 ![License: MIT](https://img.shields.io/badge/License-MIT-brightgreen.svg)

-A lightweight package for storing Pydantic BaseModels in an in-memory or file-based SQLite database.
+A lightweight package for storing `pydantic` `BaseModel` in a `SQLite` database.

-You can store any BaseModel instance directly in the database, and when querying a table, you receive fully reconstructed BaseModel objects — ready to use, just like your originals.
+You can store any `BaseModel` instance directly in the database, and when querying a table, you receive fully reconstructed `BaseModel` objects — ready to use, just like your originals.

 - [Installation](#installation)
 - [Usage](#usage)